 The demand for cotton as a commodity has grown exponentially since the industrial revolution of the eighteenth century.
-It also revolutionised the textile market due to its strong, breathable, and dye absorbent fibres, changing how people dressed.
+It also revolutionized the textile market due to its strong, breathable, and dye absorbent fibers, changing how people dressed.
 A variety of inventions and technological advancements have since transformed the cotton industry.
 The global cotton market was US$ 38.54 Billion in 2020 and has the potential to reach US$ 46.56 Billion by 2027 at a CAGR of 2.74%.

 Cotton is a perennial crop that requires long frost-free periods, high temperatures, and plenty of sunshine, with moderate irrigation or light rainfall in the growth phase.
 Globally, nearly 25 million tonnes of cotton gets produced every year, most of which originates in India, China, and the United States.

 Sustainability issues that impact soil quality, biodiversity, and profitability encourage producers to implement sustainable agriculture practices and technologies, to reduce environmental impact and improve crop productivity.

 Here is a detailed discourse on the what, why, and how of sustainable cotton production.